Imran Khan supporters breach lockdown in Pakistani capital, at least 6 people killed in violence

 Khan, who has been in jail for over a year and faces more than 150 criminal cases, remains popular.
 His party, Pakistan Tehreek-e-Insaf, or PTI, says the cases are politically motivated.

-The PTI relies heavily on social media to demand his release and uses messaging platforms like WhatsApp to share information, including details of events.
-The X platform, which is banned in Pakistan, is no longer accessible even with a VPN.
+The PTI relies heavily on social media to demand Khan's release and uses messaging platforms such as WhatsApp to share information, including details of events.
+The X platform, which is banned in Pakistan, is no longer accessible, even with a VPN.

-The violence comes during an official visit by Belarusian President Alexander Lukashenko.

 Associated Press writer Munir Ahmed contributed to this report.